georitwik/George598Project1/README.md

                                            a(t)= f_θ (x(t))

-where
- is a neural network with parameters , which are to be determined through optimization.
+where f_θ(.)is a neural network with parameters θ, which are to be determined through optimization.

 For each time step, we assign a loss as a function of the control input and the state: .
 In this example, we will simply set  for all , where  is the final time step, and
 .
 This loss encourages the rocket to reach  and , which are proper landing conditions.